Food-Ninja/Tutorial_ESWC_HHAI/README.md

-# Contextualizing and Executing Robot Manipulation Plans Using Web Knowledge
+# Creating and Accessing Knowledge Graphs for Action Parameterisation

 ## Abstract